 Rose went to work busying herself with the flowers when a shadow spread across the green lawn.
 She looked up to see a rather robust black woman standing there.

 “I am,” Rose said rising.
 She removed her gardening glove and shook the woman’s chubby hand.

 “I’m Jolene Jolie from the Connecticut Department of Child Welfare,” the woman said.
 “Can I have a moment of your time?”

 Helen Masters robed her chubby shoulders with her fuzzy pink bathrobe.
 She walked into her kitchen and put a pot of water on the stove for tea.
 Her curly white hair was still in the plastic cap she wore to bed the night before.
 She had a little plate of toast on the table to eat when she took her various medicines.
-She checked the calendar to make sure it was in fact a Tuesday, and pulled back the tab of her medicine dispenser marked with a large T. She popped the menagerie of pills into her mouth and washed it down with a large glass of Metamucil.
+She checked the calendar to make sure it was in fact a Tuesday, and pulled back the tab of her medicine dispenser marked with a large T. She popped the menagerie of pills into her mouth and washed it down with a large gulp of Metamucil.

 There was a ruckus from the front door and den, and Rose came into the kitchen in a rush.

 “Slow down, dear,” Helen said giving Rose a kiss.
 “You’ll pull something.”